tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Shatter

-**Casting Time/Duration**: 1 minute**/**Instantaneous
+**Casting Time/Duration:** 1 minute**/**Instantaneous

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You can shatter all nonmagical objects composed of crystal, glass, ceramic, porcelain and similar fragile materials in a 2-square radius centered on you.
+**Effect:** You can shatter all nonmagical objects composed of crystal, glass, ceramic, porcelain and similar fragile materials in a 2-square radius centered on you.
 An object heavier than 5 pounds, larger than Tiny, or more valuable than 25 gp is immune to this area effect.

 You can instead focus the effect on one object of the proper composition.
 An object heavier than 50 pounds, larger than Medium, or more valuable than 250 gp is immune to this targeted effect.